Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Also known as Delrin, POM is not commonly found as whole keycaps, though they do exist.
 Hard and durable, while also much less dense compared to PBT or ABS keycaps.

-To the touch POM is like ABS with its smooth surface that feels “wet” to the touch.
-Think of POM like a hybrid that’s smooth like ABS but also durable like PBT.
+To the touch, POM is like ABS with its smooth surface that feels “wet” to the touch.
+Think of POM as a hybrid that’s smooth like ABS but also durable like PBT.

 There aren’t that many manufacturers using POM.
 Vortex use POM for their lettering infill in their double-shot PBT keycaps.